camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 | accessToken          | string             | Access Token granting access to send events related to the explicit subscription              | optional    |
 | accessTokenExpireUtc | string - date-time | An absolute UTC instant at which the access token shall be considered expired. | optional    |
 | accessTokenType      | string             | Type of access token - MUST be set to `bearer` for now                         | optional    |

-Note: To use `credentialType` with value `PRIVATE_KEY_JWT`, the API Consumer and API Provider shall share authentication information needed to request an access token.
-This includes a client ID, a token endpoint and a JWK set.

 Note about expired access token when credentialType is `ACCESSTOKEN`: when a notification is sent to the sink endpoint with `sinkCredential` and `credentialType` set to `ACCESSTOKEN` it could occur a response back from the listener with an error about expired token.